 The implementation solution for this use case will consist of one BankAccounts RESTful HTTP PUT invocation.
 The dollar amount of the transfer and the two bank account numbers will be included in the Request Message Body JSON payload.

-The happy path scenario consists of the BankAccounts RESTful invocation returning a response that states that the transfer from one account to another was successful.
+The normal course scenario consists of the BankAccounts RESTful invocation returning a response that states that the transfer from one account to another was successful.

-In the case of a non-happy path, one of two failures can occur:
+In the case of a alternate course, one of two failures can occur:

 Processing the first account in the first BankAccounts collection.

-The non-happy path processing if a failure occurred in the first BankAccounts processing, (e.g. there wasn’t sufficient funds in the account to do the transfer) would result in an error response sent back alerting the client that the service call was not successful.
+The alternate course processing if a failure occurred in the first BankAccounts processing, (e.g. there are insufficient funds in the account to do the transfer) would result in a returned error response alerting the client that the service call was not successful.
 The appropriate error verbiage would be included in the JSON response payload.
 The result of the first account processing would be nullified by whatever transaction recovery scheme was used (a pending database commit for the first bank account was cancelled, etc.) plus the second account processing would be terminated.

 Processing the first account in the second BankAccounts collection.

-The non-happy path processing if a failure occurred in the second account would result in an error response sent back to the client alerting the client, utilizing the JSON response payload, that the service call was not successful.
+The alternate course processing if a failure occurred in the second account would result in an error response sent back to the client alerting the client, utilizing the JSON response payload, that the service call was unsuccessful.
 The result of the first service would be nullified by whatever transaction recovery scheme was used (a pending database commit for the first bank account was cancelled, etc.)

 Non-Transactional Exceptions and API Development

-As was alluded to in in section 1.4 Transactional Exceptions and API Development RESTful web service processing, even those of the non-transactional variety should keep in mind to not compromising the conceptual RESTful model.
+As was alluded to in in section 1.4 Transactional Exceptions and API Development [hyperlink here] RESTful web service processing, even those of the non-transactional variety should not compromise the conceptual RESTful model.
 The RESTful model is predicated on correctly representing the state related transition(s) of the RESTful resource.
-The processing of exceptions should include not only notifying the end client of errors but just as important, ensuring that the state of the resource is not negatively impacted by the error scenario.
+The processing of exceptions should include notifying the end client of errors, and, just as important, ensure the state of the resource is not negatively impacted by the error scenario.

+<<PTM Standards Review Stops Here>>

 The processing of the scenarios defined in section 1.4 Transactional Exceptions and API Development even though they involved multiple state transition processing, should be applied to RESTful web services that perform more simplistic single resource processing.
-There is no need to re-iterate the processing step as they are applicable to non-transactional scenarios.
+There is no need to re-iterate the processing steps as they are applicable to non-transactional scenarios.

 Global Exceptions and API Development